Wings-XI/LegacyWingsXI/README.md

 https://discord.gg/VJpdJm7C4j

 ### Bug Reports and Unimplemented Features
-You can find the tracker here: https://gitlab.com/Gweivyth/wingsxi-bugs/-/issues
+Bugs and issues pertaining to this code base should go to this project's bug tracker, which you can find here: https://gitlab.com/ffxiwings/wings/-/issues
+Bugs pertaining to the current Wings server (until it gets migrated to this code base) should go here: https://gitlab.com/Gweivyth/wingsxi-bugs/-/issues

 Before reporting issues please make sure that:
 1. Your local tree is fully updated and that all server processes have been rebuilt form the latest code.